Here are the six best insurance companies that offer dental cover based on ratings from independent financial review firms and customer reviews.

 The cost of dental insurance varies according to the type and level of cover you choose, as well as personal factors such as your age.

 However, according to the websites of the companies in our top 6, prices for dental policies start from:

-- Bupa No average prices are available on Bupa’s website (though customers can get a personalised quote), but according to Which?, Bupa Dental Cover 20 starts from £337 per year for a 60-year old person.
-For younger people, this is likely to be cheaper
+- Bupa No average prices are available on Bupa’s website (though customers can get a personalised quote), but according to one independent financial review, Bupa Dental Cover 20 starts from £355.20 per year for a 60-year old person.
+For younger people, this is likely to be cheaper.

-You can get a quote tailored to your needs on these companies' websites, or you can compare health insurance prices on Activequote.com.
+You can compare health insurance prices on Activequote.com.

 Dental insurance reviews

 There aren’t many reviews of specific dental policies, so instead we’ve looked at the reviews for health insurance with these companies, the next best indicator of their overall quality.

 And here's what you need to know about the top 6 dental insurers:

 Axa is one of the largest private health insurance providers in the UK and has been around for almost 76 years.
 Axa’s dental insurance includes mouth cancer cover, routine treatment, 50% claim-back for remedial or restorative treatment (up to £1,000 per year), hospital stay of up to £60 per night for up to 30 days, a choice of visiting any NHS or private dentist for accidents and emergencies and up to £12,000 worldwide accident cover.
 Customers also get access to a 24/7 helpline.